 Yes, they are in fact uniquely effective.
 Most people lose more body fat, faster, and more comfortably on low-carbohydrate diets than on any other diet tested.
 Low-carbohydrate diets are usually healthier than other diets, because they improve cholesterol profiles and blood sugar/insulin profiles much more than other diets do.
 This is because carbohydrates are the driving force behind cholesterol and blood sugar problems.
 These diets are absolutely the best diets for people with pre-diabetes and diabetes (type I and II), and for carbohydrate-sensitive people in general.
 These diets have the potential to completely reverse type II diabetes.

 The ketogenic diet (as written about in books such as The Rosedale Diet, New Atkins for a New You, and The Art and Science of Low Carbohydrate Living) is unique in that it is not only very low in carbohydrate, but also limited in protein, so that the body has no choice but to burn fat for energy.
 These specially-formulated low-carbohydrate diets have been successfully used to treat epilepsy for decades, and are more effective than anti-seizure medications in some cases.
 Researchers are even investigating the potential of low-carbohydrate diets in the treatment of cancer.
-To read my blog posts about ketogenic diets and cancer, click HERE.
-To read about my own experience with a ketogenic diet, click HERE.
-To read about my friend Anne’s experience with a ketogenic diet as compared to Weight Watchers, read my post: Ketosis Done Right—Meet Anne.
+I wrote about ketogenic diets and cancer in my post: Cancer Part III–Dietary Treatments.
+For a great personal story about my friend Anne’s experience with a ketogenic diet as compared to Weight Watchers, read my post: Ketosis Done Right—Meet Anne.

 I frequently recommend very low carbohydrate diets to my patients who wish to treat mental health problems such as depression, anxiety, bipolar disorder, and eating disorders, without medications.
-In my post, Bipolar Disorder and Diet Part II: Low Carb Diets, I write about how ketogenic diets are being used in the treatment of epilepsy, bipolar disorder, and other brain disorders, click HERE.
+In my post, Bipolar Disorder and Diet Part II: Low Carb Diets, I write about how ketogenic diets are being used in the treatment of epilepsy, bipolar disorder, and other brain disorders.